ladorabl/udacity_data_analyst_nd/Project2/soccer_notes.md

 # for each team, what was the the number of wins per season?
 - s27 not done

+# which metrics matter most for a soccer team to win the stage?
+# last stage winners per season

 ## foulcommit and card columns
 - m2
 # What teams improved the most over the time period?